 |BCBS of Louisiana||$0||$7,550||LOCAL PPO||3|

-Medigap and Medicare Supplement plans supplement your New Orleans, Louisiana Medicare.
+Medicare Supplement plans supplement your New Orleans, Louisiana, Medicare.
 Since the government standardizes these plans across the country, their benefits don’t change.
 However, their premiums can vary with each region.

 Plan F has a premium range of $175.17 to $585.20 per month.
-Although you end up paying more for comprehensive coverage, this plan is ideal for most Medicare beneficiaries.
+Although you pay more for comprehensive coverage, this plan is ideal for most Medicare beneficiaries.

 If you want all the benefits of Plan F but don’t want to pay high premiums, there’s also Plan HDF.
 You’ll receive all the same benefits but with a far lower monthly premium range of $47.00 to $130.83.
 However, you will pay a higher deductible.